 ⛔️ No commission savings or rebates for customers

 Dave Ramsey ELP realtors do not offer any kind of cost-saving benefits for buyers or sellers.
 Alternative agent matching companies do.
 Because Dave Ramsey’s an advocate for financial prudence, we’re surprised his service doesn’t offer this benefit.

-Our friends at Clever have pre-negotiated a reduced commission rate of $3,000 or 1% for sellers.
-Clever offers Clever Cash Back for buyers — a check for 0.5% of the sale price after closing.
+Our friends at Clever have pre-negotiated a reduced commission rate of 1.5% for sellers.
+Clever offers Clever Cash Back for buyers after closing.